wwkarev/operationengine/README.md

 #### Conditions

+##### Construct condition
+Condition object returns boolean value.
+Condition objects can be combined using the `&` (and), `|` (or), `~`(not) operators.
+Target condition is a condition consists of subconditions such as AndCondition, OrCondition, NotCondition, CustomCondition.
+It is possible to present via 'condition tree':

+                      AndCondition
+                /                    \
+        OrCondition               NotCondition
+        /         \                     |
+    conditionXXX   conditionYYY     conditionZZZ

+Constructing:

+    Condition condition1 = new TrueCondition('conditionXXX')
+    Condition condition2 = new TrueCondition('conditionYYY')
+    Condition condition3 = new TrueCondition('conditionZZZ')
+    Condition targetCondition = (condition1 | condition2) & !condition3

+##### ConditionTransformer

+ConditionTransformer transforms condition to list of literals.

+    ConditionTransformer conditionTransformer = new ConditionTransformerToInfixLiteralsTest(targetCondition)
+    List<Literal> transformedLiteralList = conditionTransformer.transform()

+Transformation of target condition from previous example: targetCondition -> [OPEN_BRACKET, PARAM(conditionXXX), OR, PARAM(conditionYYY), CLOSE_BRACKET, AND, NOT, PARAM(conditionZZZ)].

+##### ConditionCalculator

+ConditionCalculator validates conditions and return Map - [key: id of condition, value: result of condition].

+    ConditionCalculator conditionCalculator = new ConditionCalculator(condition)
+    Map<String, Boolean> results = conditionCalculator.calculate()

+##### MemorizingConditionTransformer
+MemorizingConditionTransformer transforms condition (and all subconditions) to MemorizingCondition.
+It's useful using of MemorizingCondition with ConditionCalculator in order each condition is calculated only once.

+    MemorizingConditionTransformer conditionTransformer = new MemorizingConditionTransformer(condition)
+    Condition memorizingCondition = conditionTransformer.transform()

+##### LiteralNotationTransformer

+LiteralNotationTransformer transforms list of literals from one notation to another.
+For example:

+    LiteralNotationTransformer notationTransformer = new LiteralNotationTransformer()
+    notationTransformer.infixToPrefix(literals)

+Transforms `[OPEN_BRACKET, PARAM(conditionXXX), OR, PARAM(conditionYYY), CLOSE_BRACKET, AND, NOT, PARAM(conditionZZZ)]` -> `[AND, OR, PARAM(conditionXXX), PARAM(conditionYYY), NOT, PARAM(conditionZZZ)].`

+##### ConditionConstructor

-OperationEngine allows you to create Condition objects from strings.
+ConditionConstructor allows you to create Condition objects from strings.
 Consider the mechanism of such creation on the example of a logical expression:

-(conditionXXX or conditionYYY) and not conditionZZZ
+`(conditionXXX or conditionYYY) and not conditionZZZ`
 1. Build literal list
 2. Transform literal list to prefix notation
 3. Construct condition

-##### Build literal list
+###### Build literal list
 Logical expression is transformed to literal list.

 (conditionXXX or conditionYYY) and not conditionZZZ -> [OPEN_BRACKET, PARAM(conditionXXX), OR, PARAM(conditionYYY), CLOSE_BRACKET, AND, NOT, PARAM(conditionZZZ)]